Abdiyasir/Devops-Learning-Terraform/assignment2/README.md

-# Terraform EC2 Deployment with Cloud-Init Assignment
+# Terraform Cloud-Init Assignment

-This repository shows how I configured a cloud-init file via Terraform to automate an EC2 deployment.
+This repository shows how I configured a cloud-init YAML file via Terraform to automate an EC2 deployment for an NGINX web server.

 I will be showcasing each step below with screenshots.